-- 140 the XYZ σ was over 0.1 m; and then rejecting epochs with residuals to a linear trend larger than three standard deviations per coordinate component.
-The XYZ timeseries were converted to a local east-north-up coordinate frame, detrended and resampled to 30-min sampling rate via a simple 7-point window average (7 samples -> 1 sample).
-30-min averaging reduces high frequency noise (unrelated to OTL) as well as the computational burden of further harmonic analysis. - Finally, OTL displacements modelled in GipsyX were added back using HARDISP (Petit and Luzum, 2010).
+Finally, OTL displacements modelled in GipsyX were added back using HARDISP (Petit and Luzum, 2010).
 HARDISP uses spline interpolation of the tidal admittance of 11 major constituents to infer values of 342 tidal constituents and generate a time series of tidal displacements.
-This approach almost eliminates the effect of companion constituents (Foreman and Henry, 1989) as they are modelled during the processing stage; small errors in the modelled major OTL constituents will propagate into negligible errors in modelled companion tides.
-Thus, the analysed harmonic displacement parameters represent true displacement plus an indiscernible companion constituent error that is far below the measurement error.
-We tested the - 150 effect of the 'remove-restore' OTL procedure we adopted by solutions without modelling OTL in GipsyX.
-The resulting differences in M_2 amplitudes were smaller than 0.1 mm, and this was reduced further when coordinate process noise was increased.
-This confirms that the results are independent of the prior FES2004_GBe OTL values.
-The findings in our paper are provided in the context of GipsyX software and solutions derived using other software may produce different results especially if the underlying model choices differ. - The harmonic analysis of the reconstructed OTL signal was performed using the Eterna software v.3.30 (Wenzel, 1996), resulting in amplitudes and local tidal potential phase lags negative which are suitable for solid Earth tide studies.
-OTL phaselag, however, is defined with respect to the Greenwich meridian and phase lags are positive.
-Transforming to Greenwich-relative lags was done according to Boy et al. (2003) and Bos (2000).
-We then computed the vector difference between the reconstructed observed OTL and that predicted by the model, following the notation of Yuan et al. (2013):
+This approach almost eliminates the effect of companion constituents (Foreman and Henry, 1989) as they are modelled during processing stage, even considering errors present in companion constituent displacement as tide model errors become neglectable for constituents this small.
+Thus, analysed harmonic displacement parameters represent true displacement plus indiscernible companion constituent error, far below measurement error.

+The harmonic analysis of the reconstructed OTL signal was performed using Eterna software v.3.30 (Wenzel, 1996) with a high-pass filter (30-min sampling), resulting in amplitudes and local tidal potential phase lags negative which are suitable for the solid Earth tide studies.
+OTL phase-lag, however, is defined with respect to the Greenwich meridian and phase lags positive.

+The latter, however, is not important for the purposes of this publication as we ignore the long-period tides in the analysis but used them for internal Eterna testing; same goes for diurnal tides phase rotation as all sites' latitudes are positive here.
+Transforming to Greenwich-relative lags was done using the procedure according to Boy et al. (2003) and Bos (2000).

+We then computed the vector difference between the observed OTL vector and that predicted by the model, following the notation of Yuan et al. (2013):

-$$160 \quad Z{res} = Z{obs} - Z{th} \tag{1}$$
+$$Z{res} = Z{obs} - Z{th} \tag{1}$$

 In Eq.
-1 we assume body tide errors to be negligible, thus Z{obs} is simply an observed OTL and Z{th} is a theoretical OTL while Z{res} , the residual OTL, is their vector difference.
-Z{res} presented in this publication is, if not otherwise specified, relative to the theoretical OTL values computed using the FES2014b ocean tide atlas, a successor of FES2012 used in Bos et al. (2015), and a Green's function based on the STW105 Earth model additionally corrected for dissipation at the M_2 frequency which
+1 we assume body tide errors to be negligible, thus Z{obs} is simply an observed OTL and Z{th} is a theoretical OTL.
+Residual OTL, Z{res} , is the difference between OTL model predictions and observational errors.
+The residual OTL presented in this paper is, if not otherwise specified, relative to the theoretical OTL values computed using the FES2014b ocean tide atlas, a successor of FES2012 used in (Bos et al., 2015), and a Green's function based on the STW105 Earth model additionally corrected for dissipation at the M_2 frequency which we call STW105d (FES2014b_STW105d).